I need help.

 PVP not your cup of tea?
 You can play the game against AIs, and they’re extremely well-designed.
 You can set them to easy, medium, or hard, and you can bet they’ll give you a run for your money.
 I’ve played the game many times over, and I have yet to beat a hard AI.
 They’re good.

 If AI gameplay sounds appealing, there are also a variety of challenges you can complete, most of which have special rules, such as everything being discounted, or having to use one leader for the entire game.
-You don’t get anything from these challenges except for in-game points and personal satisfaction, but I, for one, kind of miss the days where that’s all you needed to enjoy a game.
+You don’t get anything from these challenges except for in-game points and personal satisfaction, there’s something to be said about having some righteous bragging rights.

 There Isn’t a World Map